The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Conclusion

-A Well-designed and well-positioned PMO is much more than a governance mechanism or an administrative layer.
+One Well-designed and correctly positioned PMO is much more than a governance mechanism or an administrative layer.

-When it is aligned with strategy, with clear authority, staffed by competent professionals and focused on value creation, It can transform an organization's performance.
+When it is aligned with the strategy, with clear authority, composed of skilled professionals, and focused on creating value, it can transform an organisation’s performance.

-Ultimately, the PMO becomes a strategic leverage to transform projects into measurable value for the organization.
+In the end, the PMO becomes a strategic lever for transforming projects into measurable value for the organisation.